HRLTY/CompilerForExPL0/README.md

 After compilation, the object code (P-code) will be generated and saved in file `code`, and the interpreter will begin to interpreter the object code and output results.

-A detailed Design Document with various specifications is provided(in Chinese :D)
+A detailed design document with various specifications is provided (in Chinese :D)

 ####More about Pascal S Grammar